VisualFP/docs/SA/design_concept/content/poc/options_ui_haskellgi.typ

 is still experimental. @haskell_gi

 Using Haskell-gi to create the #ac("UI") of VisualFP would allow the frontend and backend logic to be implemented in Haskell.
-Good support and documentation can be expected since many applications are written in #ac("GTK").

-The downside to Haskell-gi is that #ac("GTK") is unknown to both authors.
+The downside to Haskell-gi is that #ac("GTK") is unknown to both authors and it doesn't seem to be used as much as web-based frameworks, which could impact the availability of documentation and examples.